kinimesi/marl-layout-demo/README.md

 # MARLL
 A demo tool for the [multi-agent reinforcement learning layout extension](https://github.com/kinimesi/cytoscape.js-marll).
-You can access the online tool [here](https://kinimesi.github.io/marl-layout-demo/).
+You can access an online version of the tool [here](https://kinimesi.github.io/marl-layout-demo/).

 #### Running a Local Instance
 In order to deploy and run a local instance of the tool, please follow the steps below: